bufferapp/laravel-docker/readme.md

 ## Setup

-1 - With the buffer-dev setup, clone this repo in the root dir then

-2 - Still from buffer-dev run `git checkout task/rocket` then `./dev up`

-3 - Go inside the `rocket` folder and install the vendors by running `composer install`
+1 - Clone this repo and Install the vendors by running `composer install`

-4 - Create a `.env` file with the following inside:
+2 - Create a `.env` file with the following inside:
 ```
 APP_ENV=local
 APP_DEBUG=true